Dextros/AzerothCore-AutoDeploy/README.md

 ssh root@your_new_static_ip

 # Install curl to grab the script from github
-apt update && apt install curl -y
+apt update && apt install resolvconf curl -y

 # Navigate to home directory
 cd ~